Cupcake: Themes

+This set of cupcakes, designed to look like a periodic table, is an example of cupcakes being decorated to celebrate a scientific theme.

 Cupcakes are sometimes used to celebrate and illustrate specific events or themes.
 Popular themes include unicorns and mermaids.
 Holiday-themed cupcakes, such as reindeer at Christmas, are popular in grocery stores.

 Among educational themes, a periodic table of cupcakes is a collection of decorated cupcakes arranged in order to represent the atomic elements of the periodic table.
 The cupcakes are usually frosted with the appropriate atomic number and chemical symbol.
 The first person to bake and ice a set of cupcakes organized and colored to represent the elements of the periodic table was Ida Freund in 1908.
 The first woman to hold a post as a university chemistry lecturer in the UK, Freund used the cupcakes as a pedagogical tool to engage and amuse her female students at Cambridge University.